Welcome Class of 2026

 Today is move-in day for first-year students at the University of Denver.
 Approximately 1,650 students and their families are arriving on campus and moving into the residence halls.

-This year, all 50 states and 26 different countries are represented in the Class of 2025.
-A majority of the incoming class will require at least a daylong drive or a plane ticket before making it to campus; 72% of students will be traveling from outside of Colorado.
+This year, 47 states and 29 different countries are represented in the incoming class.
+A majority of students in the Class of 2026 will require at least a daylong drive or a plane ticket before making it to campus; 75% of students will be traveling from outside of Colorado.